Americastestkitchen/metricution/README.md

     bundle install

+### Environment Dependencies

+In order for the application to connect to the Spark Cloud for events from the bathroom monitor hardware we need to provide an auth token.

+    # .env
+    SPARK_AUTH_TOKEN=<TOKEN>

 ### Starting the Server

 This application uses [Foreman](http://ddollar.github.io/foreman) for managing it's environment and starting things up.
 This means starting the server is very simple.

     foreman start

+## Development

+In order to help with development you can start the monitor with `foreman run bundle exec bin/monitor mock`.
+This will send the web app Redis events in the same form as it would if actual bathrooms were being updated.
+This process will not touch the database.

+To start the whole app with mocked data I recomend running the two processes in thier own terminal window.

+    # tty1
+    foreman run bundle exec bin/monitor mock
+    # tty2
+    foreman start web

+You could start them together

+    foreman start web &; foreman run bundle exec bin/monitor mock

+but backgrounding things that print to STDOUT is irritating.

 ## Project Overview